Saturday, April 15, 2023 | Vollmer Complex, LaSalle

-The Sun Parlour Female Hockey Association is partnering with Play For A Cure to offer this unique experience for our female hockey players to be instructed by our region’s best female coaches and some of the World’s best players.
+Come join Play For A Cure in a unique experience for youth female hockey players who will be instructed by our region’s best female coaches and some of the World’s best players.

 * Divisions may be re-evaluated once players register